cwsdigital/tailwind-utopia/README.md

     }),
   },
-  extend: {
-    utopia: {
-      spacingSizes: {
-        '4xl': 8
-      },
 }
-  }
-}
 ```
-**NB:** Due to the way extend works and the way the classes are calculated (order matters!), if you wish to add a negative step to your typographic scale you'll need to add the whole textSizes array into the theme, rather than use extend.
+**NB:** Due to the way Tailwind's theme and extend works this plugin provides
+blank entries as it's default theme file - this means all customisation shoudl
+happen within the `extend:` key of the Tailwind config, and you will need to
+provide the whole array of text and spacing sizes you require.
+If you leave the
+sizes keys blank, only then will the plugin use it's defaults.

 ## Configuration Options
 The plugin has the following options to configure the style of classes generated and how they are generated.